ajspakow/wlcstat/doc/source/poly_dyn.rst

 ----------------------------------------------

 We show the solution for the MSCD for chain length :math:`N=100` and :math:`\Delta = 25` for both linear and ring polymers.
-In this plot, we also show the MSD (using 'rouse_mid_msd') multiplied by 2, which coincides with the short-time asymptotic behavior.
+In this plot, we also show the MSD (using 'linear_mid_msd') multiplied by 2, which coincides with the short-time asymptotic behavior.
 The long-time asymptotic behavior is found by noting